tiepnx/UploadFileToFTP/README.md

 # UploadFileToFTP
-allow copy file from document library sharepoint 2010 to ftp
+allow to copy files from document library sharepoint 2010 to ftp